 Short Description: I explored the Sanctuary of the Great Gods in ancient Paleopolis.
 I drove up to Alonia and Lakoma and then went to Profitis Ilias and Xiropotamos.
 In the afternoon, I went to Pahia Ammos Beach.

 In the morning, I went to Paleopolis, at the Sanctuary of the Great Gods where religious rituals were practiced by the ancient Greeks.
-The famous statue of Victory of Samothrace, exposed in the Louvre Museum nowadays, was found in this place.
-The archaeological site was built nearby the fortifications of Samothraki ancient town.
+The famous statue of Victory of Samothrace, exposed in the Louvre Museum today, was found in this place.
+The archaeological site stood nearby the fortifications of Samothraki’s ancient town.
 The ancient site included: temples, a sacristy, a sacred way going toward the ionic portico, a circular space for representations, the propylaeum of Ptolemaeus II, the southern necropolis, and a theater (not entirely excavated, though).
 At the stoa, a team of archaeologists worked with small brooms and hoes and thus cleaned the ancient stones from plants and earth.
 It was a very hot day and the cicadas sang in the shade of the trees.

 From Paleopolis, I drove uphill and passed Hora, then continued toward the mountain village of Alonia (almost nonexistent, though).
 The road meandered among the hills.
 Here and there, I saw a crossroads heading toward a small house lost among olive orchards.
-When I didn’t see houses or orchards anymore, I concluded the village had ended.
+When I didn’t see houses or orchards any more, I concluded the village had ended.

 From Lakoma, I headed toward the mountain village of Profitis Ilias, where houses were scattered among vines and olive orchards.
 The small central square was animated by a few tavernas overlooking the panoramic view of the sea.
 At Taverna Paradeisos, I ordered young goat liver (called kokoretsi), and the owner offered me semolina pudding with honey and orange peel jelly on the house.
 When I left, I drove downhill along some roads at random toward the sea.
 I had a hard time crossing the labyrinth of off-roads but eventually, I reached the main road of the island.

-I turned back a few kilometers and went to Xiropotamos village, rather a few scattered houses among olive orchards than a real village.
+I turned back a few kilometers and went to Xiropotamos village – rather a few scattered houses among olive orchards than a real village.
 I parked the car at the end of a dirt road and started to hike toward Xiropotamos Canyon.
 A local man had just come out from his orchard and offered me some peaches.
 I took one but he insisted on me taking all of them.
 I headed toward the canyon on a road marked with red paint.
 Later, the marks disappeared, and I walked along a water canal and a pipe.
 There were many footpaths but I was sure the water canal should lead to the canyon.
-After an hour of hiking an arid and steep trail, I reached a small vathres where two nudists sunbathed on the rocks nearby a waterfall.
-I couldn’t help but have a swim in the clear and cold water.
+After an hour of hiking on an arid and steep trail, I reached a small vathres where two nudists sunbathed on the rocks nearby a waterfall.
+I couldn’t help but swim in the clear and cold water.